This example shows the behaviour of variable-step solvers in a Foucault pendulum model. Simulink® solvers

 Figure 4: Pendulum position as calculated using

 Figure 4 illustrates the difference between a stiff and a non-stiff solver.
 Each plot shows the position of the pendulum bob throughout a day (every 15th data point is plotted as a blue point).
 The black dot marks the initial position of the pendulum bob and the black line marks the initial pendulum oscillation plane.
-The gray dot marks the final position of the pendulum bob and the gray line indicates the oscillation plane after a day.
-The blue line shows the oscillation plane at some intermediate point in time.
+The red line indicates the oscillation plane after a day.
+The yellow line shows the oscillation plane at some intermediate point in time.
 Note that the oscillation plane of the pendulum does not complete a full rotation within a day.
-How fast the oscillation plane rotates depends on the geographical latitude (see details in the Foucault pendulum example ).
+How fast the oscillation plane rotates depends on the geographical latitude (see details in the Foucault pendulum example).
 Observe that the pendulum amplitude in the left plot decreases whereas the amplitude in the right plot remains constant.
 For the same relative tolerance,

 RelTol=1e-5, the stiff solver gives a more accurate result, but requires more execution time.